Speaker of the Riksdag: Duties of the speaker

 The speaker is the head and presiding officer of the Riksdag, and is elected by the chamber as the first order of business when the Riksdag re-convenes following a general election.
 As such, the speaker coordinates the work that takes place in the Riksdag.
 The office is mandated in the Swedish constitution and the duties of the office are set out in the Instrument of Government (1974) and the Riksdag Act.

 The speaker themselves does not take part in debates, nor do they participate in the parliamentary committees.
 Consequently, they have no vote, and a substitute is appointed to fill his or her seat in the Riksdag during their time in office.
 While the speaker is still one of the elected representatives of the Riksdag, they are expected to remain unbiased and objective with regards to the political issues that are debated.

 In terms of official protocol, the position of speaker is the second highest-ranked public position in Sweden.
 Only the monarch outranks the speaker since the monarch is the head of state.
-However, since that position is hereditary, a person cannot be elected to become the monarch.
 Additionally, the speaker nominally outranks the prime minister of Sweden, even though (since the 1974–75 reforms) that person is the country's de jure and de facto chief executive.

 Appointment and dismissal of the prime minister

 One of the more important aspects of the work of the speaker is to head negotiations concerning the forming of a new government in case there is a shift of power after an election.
 The speaker can then dismiss a prime minister who is voted out of office, which happened for the first time on 25 September 2018.
 After the negotiations, the speaker proposes the new prime ministerial candidate to the chamber, and following a positive vote, the speaker signs the commission (förordnande) on behalf of the Riksdag.
 The prime minister appoints and dismisses their own cabinet ministers, forming the government (Regeringen), without the involvement of the speaker.

-In case of either a voluntary resignation or a vote of no confidence, the letter of resignation of a prime minister is handed to the Speaker.
+In case of either a voluntary resignation or a vote of no confidence, the letter of resignation of a prime minister is handed to the speaker.

 In most other parliamentary systems, including other constitutional monarchies, these duties are instead handled by the head of state.
-Relieving the Swedish Monarch of political powers, although not the key objective from the outset, became nevertheless an important part on the constitutional reform in the 1970s.
+Relieving the Swedish monarch of political powers, although not the key objective from the outset, nevertheless became an important part of constitutional reform in the 1970s.

+The speaker also attends the special change-of-government council held at the Stockholm Palace following the appointment of a new prime minister.
+During these meetings the speaker informs the monarch on the procedure of forming the incoming government.
+The monarch then announces the change of government.